practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Bigloo/README.md

 <br/>

-So, if execution speed doesn't matter, I would generally prefer Racket Scheme over Bigloo Scheme, and the other tested dialects CHICKEN, Chez and Gambit Scheme.
+So, if execution speed doesn't matter, I would generally prefer Racket Scheme over Bigloo Scheme, and the other tested dialects, that is CHICKEN, Chez and Gambit Scheme.

 <br/>